yassouali/ml-blog/_posts/2020-01-01-deep-semi-supervised.md

 There have been many SSL methods and approches that have introduced over the years, SSL algorithms can be broadly divided into the following categories:

 - **Consistency Regularization (Consistency Training).** Based on the assumption that if a realistic perturbation was applied to the unlabeled data points, the prediction should not change significantly.
 We can then train the model to have a consistent prediction on a given unlabeled example and its perturbed version.
+- **Proxy-label Methods.** These models leverage a trained model on the labeled set to produce additional training examples extracted from the unlabeled set, the extracted examples can be based on some heuristic.
+These approaches can also referred to as *self-teaching* or *bootstrapping* algorithms; we follow [Ruder et al.](https://arxiv.org/abs/1804.09530) and refer to them as proxy-label method.
+Some examples of such methods are *Self-training*, *Co-training* and *Multi-View Learning*.
 - **Generative models.** Similar to the supervised setting, where the learned features on one task can be transferred to other down stream tasks.
 Generative models that are able to generate images from the data distribution \\(p(x)\\) must learn transferable features to a supervised task on \\(p(x \| y)\\) for a given task with targets \\(y\\).
-- **Graph Based Algorithms.** A labeled and unlabeled data points constitute the nodes of the graph, and the objective is to propagate the labels from the labeled nodes to the unlabeled ones.
+- **Graph Based Methods.** A labeled and unlabeled data points constitute the nodes of the graph, and the objective is to propagate the labels from the labeled nodes to the unlabeled ones.
 The similarity of two nodes \\(n_i\\) and \\(n_j\\) is reflected by how strong is the edge \\(e_{ij}\\) between them.
-- **Bootstraping.** A trained model on the labeled set can be used to produce additional training examples extracted from the unlabeled set, the extracted examples can be based on some heuristic.
-Some examples of Bootstraping based SSL are *Self-training*, *Co-training* and *Multi-View Learning*.

 In addition to these main categories, their is also some SSL work on **entropy minimization**, where we force the model to make confident predictions by minimizing the entropy of the predictions.
-And **pseudo-labels** where a trained model on the labeled data is utilized to label the unlabeled portion and the new targets are used in a standard supervised setting.
+In addition to **pseudo-labeling**, where a trained model on the labeled data is utilized to label the unlabeled portion and the new targets are used in a standard supervised setting, which can be seen as a special case of self-training.
+Consistency training can also be considered as a Proxy-label method, with a subtle difference where instead of considering the predictions as ground-truths and compute the cross-entropy loss, we enforce a consistency of predictions by minimize a given distance between the outputs.

 In this post, we will focus more on consistency regularization based approaches, given that they are the most commonly used methods in deep learning, and we will present a brief introduction to the other methods,

-## Assumptions:
+## Main Assumptions in SSL

 But when can we apply SSL algorithms?
 SSL algorithms only work under some conditions, and follow some assumptions about the structure of the data that need to hold.
 Without such assumptions, it would not be possible to generalize from a finite training set to a set of possibly infinitely many unseen test cases.

 The main assumptions in SSL are:
 * **The Smoothness Assumption**: *« If two points \\(x_1\\), \\(x_2\\) in a high-density regions close, then so should be the corresponding outputs \\(y_1\\), \\(y_2\\) »*.
 Meaning that if two inputs are of the same class and belong to the same cluster, which is a high density region of the input space, then their corresponding outputs need to be close.
 And the inverse hold true (if the two points are separated by a low-density region, the outputs must distant).
 This assumption can be quite helpful in a classification task, but not so much for regression.
 * **The Cluster Assumption**: *« If points are in the same cluster, they are likely to be of the same class. »* In this case, we suppose that input data points form clusters, and each cluster corresponds to one of the output classes.
 And  decision boundary must lie in low density region for get the correct classification.
 This assumption is a special case of the smoothness assumption.
 With this assumption, we can restrict our model to have consistent prediction on the unblaled data over some small perturbations.
+The cluster assumption can also be seed as the low-density separation assumption:*« the decision boundary should lie in the low-density regions. »*
+The relation between the two assumptions is easy to see, if a given decision boundary lies in a high-density region, it will likely cut a cluster into two different classes, resulting in samples from different classes belonging to the same cluster, which is a violation of the cluster assumption.
 * **The Manifold Assumption**: *« The (high-dimensional) data lie (roughly) on a low-dimensional manifold. »* With high dimensional space, where the volume grow exponentially with the number of dimensions, it can be quite hard to estimate the true data distribution for generative tasks.
 For discriminative tasks, the distances are similar regardless of the class type, make classification quite challenging.
 However, if our input data lies on some lower dimensional manifold, we can try to find low dimensional representation using the unlabeled data, and then use the labeled data to solve the simplified task.

 # Consistency Regularization